-All automation price pieces must be marked under 202.3.0, Placement and Content of Mail Markings, and 202.4.0, Placement and Physical Standards for Endorsements.
-Pieces claimed at an automation price must bear the appropriate class marking and, except as provided in 202.3.0, Placement and Content of Mail Markings, and 202.4.0, Placement and Physical Standards for Endorsements, "AUTO."
+All automation price pieces must be marked under 202.3.0, and 202.4.0.
+Pieces claimed at an automation price must bear the appropriate class marking and, except as provided in 202.3.0, and 202.4.0, "AUTO."
 Pieces not claimed at an automation price must not bear "AUTO" unless single-piece price postage is affixed or the corrective single-piece price marking ("SNGLP" or "Single-Piece") is applied.